ArweaveTeam/docs.arweave.org-info/mining/setup/sample-configs/sync-pack.md

 - You're just getting started and need to download and pack data
 - You'll sync the data from network peers and pack it as you store it to disk
 - You'll pack the data to 16TB disks using the mining address `En2eqsVJARnTVOSh723PBXAKGmKgrGSjQ2YIGwE_ZRI`
-- You'll use the `replica_2_9` packing format and will pack 4 partitions per disk
+- You'll use the `replica.2.9` packing format and will pack 4 partitions per disk
 - You'll use one of the DHA-provided public VDF servers
+- You'll use the publicly available NSFW filter provided by Shepherd
 - Run your miner with:
   - `sync_jobs` greater than 0 (default is fine)
-  -  `vdf_server_trusted_peer vdf-server-3.arweave.xyz` to use the DHA-provided VDF server
 - See [Running Your Node](../configuration.md) for more information

 # 2. Sample Directory Structure